 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of any component accounted for as a separate asset is derecognised when replaced.
-All other repairs and maintenance are charged to Statement of Profit and Loss during the reporting period in which they are incurred.
+All other repairs and maintenance are charged to profit or loss during the reporting period in which they are incurred.